 Blue Ridge Community College

-The teacher population of 131 teachers has stayed relatively flat over five years.
+The teacher population of 273 teachers has grown by 77% over five years.

 |Blue Ridge Community College||(NC) Community College Avg.|